Today's topic is getting organized.

 “Hawaii?
 Who cares about Hawaii at a time like this!
 My left finger is tingly for Heaven’s sake!

-We decided to focus on the feelings instead and let them scare us.
+We decided to focus on our feelings instead and let them scare us.

 That’s a pretty big mistake.